(Blender 3.6.2+)

 The Clay Text tool works with all fonts and languages supported by Blender.

-1. Make sure you have added a Clay Doh asset library.
+1. Make sure you have added Clay Doh as an Asset Library.
 Not sure how?
 See this.

 Capture.PNG